MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/account-permissions-and-security-settings-in-sharepoint-server-2016.md

 ### SharePoint farm service account

-The server farm account, which is also referred to as the database access account, is used as the application pool identity for Central Administration and as the process account for the SharePoint Foundation 2013 Timer service.
+The server farm account, which is also referred to as the database access account, is used as the application pool identity for Central Administration and as the process account for the SharePoint Timer Service.
 The server farm account requires the following permissions:

 - It must have domain user account permissions.

-Additional permissions are automatically granted to the server farm account on web servers and application servers that are joined to a server farm.
+Additional permissions are automatically granted to the server farm account on SharePoint servers that are joined to a server farm.

 After you run Setup, machine-level permissions include:

-- Membership in the WSS_ADMIN_WPG Windows security group for the SharePoint Foundation 2013 Timer service.
+- Membership in the WSS_ADMIN_WPG Windows security group for the SharePoint Timer Service.

 - Membership in WSS_RESTRICTED_WPG for the Central Administration and Timer service application pools.